nicklafferty/craftycody/content/crafts/review-citadel-paints.md

 The main reason I wanted to try these paints is for the "shade" paints.
 These are super thin paints that magically add tons of detail to your minis by getting in all the crevices that are hard to paint normally.
 Originally I'd been watering down black paint, and honestly?
 Kind of what the shade paints are.
 I've been having trouble getting it only in those crevices whereas all the videos I've watched do one big brush stroke over the model and poof, it looks amazing.
 That's also the advice given as well, that it's just so easy.
 I kind of feel dumb, but I'm not getting the same simple results with the shades.
 I figure this is a practice and technique thing, so I will keep using it and will hopefully get better.

+There are some really interesting ones that add different kinds of textures to models.
+They're called 'technical' paints and can create things like gritty asphalt and blood or slime that normal acrylics cannot.
+I think I will look into these more to add details to my minis.

 ## Brush

 The brush is worth every penny.